Payment gateways and acquirers now offer fraud detection. But there can also be a conflict of interest there.

 Moreover, you might find that built-in fraud tools aren’t as sophisticated as dedicated third-party solutions.

 This is particularly apparent for fraud teams and businesses who need to dig deeper into the custom rules:

-- Basic data enrichment: these tools usually work with data such as card number, transaction amount, currency and IP address, for instance.
-You won’t get the same level of investigation as with a full digital footprint analysis, which can include email address, social media profiling and device fingerprinting.
+- Basic data enrichment: These tools usually work with data such as card number, transaction amount, currency and IP address.
+You won’t get the same depth of investigation as with a full digital footprint analysis, which can include email address, social media profiling and device fingerprinting.

-- Blackbox machine learning: if you do get machine learning at all, it will be hard to control or understand how it works.
-Which means fewer insights into how fraud detection works in the long run.
+- Blackbox machine learning: If you do get machine learning at all, it will be hard to control or understand how, why, and if it works, because blackbox ML means it is not explainable.
+This means fewer insights into how fraud detection works in the long run.

 In fact, one of our clients, a leading crypto exchange, came to us because their all-in-one payment company and fraud tool still facilitated too many chargebacks.